jhalverson/data_science/project_blood_donations/README.md

 This document describes my solution to the Predict Blood Donations machine learning competition hosted by DrivenData.org.
-The goal of the contest is to create a model that predicts the probability of a given volunteer in the test set donating blood in March 2007.
+The goal of the contest is to create a model that predicts the probability of a given volunteer in the test set to donate blood in March 2007.
 The training data consists of 576 blood donation volunteer records.
 For each volunteer we are given their id number, number of months since their first donations, number of months since their last donation, total number of donations, total